Army of the Kingdom of Naples (Napoleonic): Russian and German Campaigns

-For the invasion of Russia in 1812, Naples provided Général de Division Francois Destrees's 33rd Division of Marshal Augereau’s XI Corps, consisting of the Marines of the Neapolitan Guard, the Mounted and Foot Velites, the Honour Guard, the 5th, 6th and 7th Line Infantry regiments, and two batteries of artillery; around 10,000 men in total.
+For the French invasion of Russia in 1812, Naples provided Général de Division Francois Destrees's 33rd Division of Marshal Augereau’s XI Corps, consisting of the Marines of the Neapolitan Guard, the Mounted and Foot Velites, the Honour Guard, the 5th, 6th and 7th Line Infantry regiments, and two batteries of artillery; around 10,000 men in total.
 They formed part of the garrison of the East Prussian port-city of Danzig (now Gdańsk) on the Baltic Sea coast.
 After the defeat of Napoleon's army in Russia, the Neapolitan cavalry had the honour of escorting Napoleon himself back to France, with heavy casualties due to the weather.
 The Foot Velites also suffered losses while covering the retreat of the army into Poland.

 Later in 1813 the Sailors of the Guard and the elite companies of each Neapolitan regiment in Danzig were combined to form the Neapolitan Elite Regiment, brigaded with the 4th Light Infantry (which recently arrived from Naples to Germany), part of the 31st division of the XI Corps.
 They fought at Lutzen and Bautzen with heavy losses.
 At the time of the Armistice of Pleiswitz, Napoleon himself decorated Marshal MacDonald (the current acting commander of the Neapolitan troops in Germany) and several officers and men of the Neapolitan brigade with the Legion of Honour.

 When hostilities resumed, the brigade fought at Leipzig and Hanau.
 The few survivors were repatriated.
 Napoleon is said to have said to the troops:

 "I participated in a prejudice of low esteem of the Neapolitan troops: they amazed me in Lutzen, in Bautzen, in Danzig and in Hanau.
 The famous Samnites, their ancestors, would not have fought with greater valour.
 Courage is like love, it needs nourishment."